percona/cloud-tools/doc/Agent.rst

 **-mysql**
   Set to ``false`` if installing Percona Agent on a server without MySQL or if you do not want to monitor MySQL metrics and query data.
-  In this case, Percona Agent will monitor only general server metrics.
+  In this case, Percona Agent will monitor only general server metrics and MySQL instance will not be created in Percona Cloud Tools.

+  This is the same as setting the following two options:

+  * ``-create-mysql-instance=false``
+  * ``-start-mysql-service=false``

   Default: ``-mysql=true``